Sunday, September 17, 2023

 Bud's Laws - new updated from the orginal 50 - we close in on 100

-Bud's Laws Original Master as of 9/16/2023 PLEASE NOTE: I am just a compiler of laws, some I modify and a very few I have authored.
+Bud's Laws Original Master as of 9/16/2023 PLEASE NOTE: I am just a compiler of laws, some I have modified and a few I have authored.
 No authorship is claimed here.
+On any.

 1. History does not repeat itself.
 Historians merely repeat each other.